Stage4000/mobirise-font-awesome-icons/README.md

 This repository is a fork of Witsec's mobirise font awesome extension, it was created only for the purpose of contributing to the main repository and is no longer up to date.
-Please see Mark's latest releases https://github.com/witsec/mobirise-font-awesome-icons
+Please see Mark's latest releases: https://github.com/witsec/mobirise-font-awesome-icons or https://witsec.nl